Miguel de Icaza: .NET Foundation director

 In 2014 he joined Anders Hejlsberg on stage during the announcements of the .NET Foundation and the open sourcing of Microsoft's C# Compiler.
 He went on to serve on the board of directors of the .NET Foundation.

 Leaving Microsoft

 In March 2022 he announced he was leaving Microsoft and taking some time off.

 Awards and recognition

 Miguel de Icaza has received the Free Software Foundation 1999 Award for the Advancement of Free Software, the MIT Technology Review Innovator of the Year Award 1999, and was named one of Time magazine's 100 innovators for the new century in September 2000.

 In early 2010 he received a Microsoft MVP Award.

 In March 2010, he was named as the fifth in the "Most Powerful Voices in Open Source" by MindTouch.

 Personal life

 De Icaza has had cameo appearances in the 2001 motion pictures Antitrust and The Code.

 He married Maria Laura Soares da Silva (now Maria Laura de Icaza) in 2003.
+They have three children.
+He has been living in the state of Massachusetts for 20 years.

-De Icaza is critical of the actions of the state of Israel towards the Palestinians in the Middle East and has blogged about the subject.
+De Icaza and his wife are critical of the actions of the state of Israel towards the Palestinians in the Middle East and has blogged about the subject and visited the area of conflict as well.